"I Thought We Were Friends"

 We attended each other's weddings.
 At her wedding, I made a speech.
 After I got married, I moved to the same city she lived in.
 We were within reasonable proximity to each other so it wasn't difficult to get together, though we only saw each other twice a year or so.
 She visited me and I showed her pictures from our recent trip to China.
 She seemed disinterested.
 She hinted that she couldn't understand why my husband and I would bother going to "such a place".
 She had never been to China herself.
 "I spent many years in Chile and Peru as a kid and everything's so gray there.
 That's why I only travel to places that are clean", she said.
 I was saddened that she seemed to scoff at my story of our trip to China.

 Several months after she was married, she and her husband purchased a condo near her parents'.
 I visited her new home not too long after they had moved there.
 I told her that my husband and I had purchased a piece of land upon which we were to build our house.
 I didn't expect her to be happy for me, but she said something I could not believe. " You don't deserve to be living in a house".
-She had chosen to focus on the difference in the potential size of our homes, which sparked jealousy on her part.
+She had chosen to focus on the difference in the potential size of our homes, which sparked jealousy.

 It was pure coincidence that we gave birth to our first children a little over a month apart.
 She snubbed me when I called her after I had my daughter, as mentioned earlier.
 By this time, I was wondering if one of us was at fault for this apparently dissonant friendship.
 Yet I never confronted her.
 I sent her flowers for her birthday, thinking that she was upset about something.
 She responded by thanking me and said that I didn't need to go out of my way and do such a thing.
 She didn't seem upset at all.